 In response to the Coronavirus Disease of 2019 (COVID-19 pandemic), several temporary changes to the FCU Act and NCUA's Rules and Regulations §725 (the "CLF rule") were made by Congress and the NCUA Board, respectively, in 2020.
-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020 and the Consolidated Appropriations Act extended the key provisions of the CARES Act through December 31, 2022.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law on March 27, 2020 and the Consolidated Appropriations Act extended the key provisions facilitating agent membership of corporate credit unions in the CARES Act through December 31, 2022.